JoseJVS/ngpu_dynamic_network_creation/ngpu_two_population_network/README.md

 For the benchmarks we focused on the fixed indegree, fixed outdegree and fixed total number connectivity rules.

 These files were added for benchmarking purposes:
- - [run_benchmark.py](run_benchmark.py): Python script for two population network model with additional adaptations for benchmarking, notably the addition of command line argument handling, simulation timers (cf Models sub-section in #INSERT PAPER REF#), and data exporting to json files.
+ - [run_benchmark.py](run_benchmark.py): Python script for two population network model with additional adaptations for benchmarking, notably the addition of command line argument handling, simulation timers (cf Models sub-section in 2.4), and data exporting to json files.
    - Added handling of different Nested Loop algorithms passed as argument.
    - Added handling of neuron amount passed as argument.
    - Added handling of connection amount passed as argument.